XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 Stitched exports are held in a preset 4-tier hierarchy.
 The actual export itself is a "Unit".
 Multiple "Units" make up a "Level", multiple "Levels" make up a "Subject", and multiple "Subjects" make up a "School".

-> The reason for the 4-tier structure was that our original Xprize application was going to be a single "School", made up of 2 subjects (Reading/Math), each with 4 Levels and with 10-25 Units.
+> The reason for the 4-tier structure was that our original XPRIZE application was going to be a single "School", made up of 2 subjects (Reading/Math), each with 4 Levels and with 10-25 Units.
 However, as the project progressed, we quickly added more "throw in" areas to the application, such as a bookshelf, a set of "how to use" tutorials, and eventually, a mapped-out adventure game.
 Although the structure is no longer a perfect fit, content creators have mentioned it is still a helpful organizational tool, so we've kept it in.

 First, create a new School, Subject, Level and Unit with the "New" buttons in each tier's row.
 Select the unit (either with the drop down, or from the list on the right), and click "Edit".
 This will take you to another webpage, where you can assemble.